martinablazheska/code-playground/README.md

 ## Bugs

 1. Create new room dialogue: Prevent room from being created if no language is selected instead of defaulting to JavaScript.

+2. Join room dialogue: Show the user that the room has been set to private.

+3. Show a notification to the user when they are removed from a room.